apache/nuttx/configs/nucleo-f4x1re/README.txt

   Microprocessor: 32-bit ARM Cortex M4 at 100MHz STM32F411RE
   Memory:         512 KB Flash and 128 KB SRAM

+The NucleoF411RE also has additional DMA and SPI peripheral capabilities.

-Other board features are identical:
+Board features, however, are identical:

   I/O Pins Out:   37, 17 On the Connector
   ADCs:           1 (at 12-bit resolution)